Exit

 Leave a Comment

 Cybersecurity helps data centers stay protected.
-However there’s another crucial element to center security — data center cages.
-These cages are made from steel wire mesh or expanded metal panels, keeping critical systems and servers organized and safely locked.
+However, there’s another important element to security in these settings — data center cages.
+These metal cages and partitions keep critical systems and servers organized and safely locked.
 They are an essential component of server physical security.

 How Are Data Center Cages Used?

-• Secure data centers: Above all, server cages keep data centers secure.
-The durable metal and complicated lock systems keep critical data safe and accessible only to the right people.
-You can relax with the knowledge that metal cages protect critical computer servers and stored data.
+Above all, server cages keep data centers secure.
+The durable metal and complicated lock systems keep critical data safe and accessible only to the right people, protecting critical computer servers and stored data.

 • Control access: You can also control access to servers with metal gates.
 By using locks or other restrictions on the entrances, only authorized personnel will be able to enter each cage.